bobbyg211/ultimate-carousel/README.md

 ### - Cross-browser compatibility

+### - throw error if non existent option is entered

-### - double check all options are being validated
+### - double check all options are being validated properly

+### - double check all logical required options are being set

 ### - ~recode UC class two accept two sets of options, desktop and mobile~

 ### - FINAL THOROUGH TESTING & CLEANUP FOR FIRST STABLE BETA

 ### OPTIONAL

+### - limit perimeter slide percentage shown to half the width of the next slide

 ### - option to show a bit of the next/previous slide